paulocanedo/cadgeo/README.md

 # cadgeo

-A geodesic specific CAD, note: I wont plan to work in this project anymore, please see my project opencad
+A geodesic specific CAD written in JOGL, note: I wont plan to work in this project anymore, this repository is only for legacy purposes.